 The guidance is based on four fundamental principles which set out high level expectations for how UKPRP researchers should work with industry.
 We do not intend to change the principles nor the collaboration agreement at its heart, but the guidance can evolve.
-We are very interested in helpful suggestions that could improve this document and you can send us comments to UKPRP Industry Guidance.
+We are very interested in helpful suggestions that could improve this document and you can send comments to the UKPRP Secretariat.
 We intend to review the guidance document at least once a year or more often if required

 Applicants will be required to submit industry collaboration agreements and heads of terms as part of a full application to the UKPRP, and declare interests as part of openness and transparency.
 Please complete and submit the following templates as part of your application: